A Message From Our Chair

 The mission of our department is to deliver state-of-the-art anesthesia services in perioperative care, pain management and critical care; educate students, residents and fellows; be recognized for its contributions to the specialty of anesthesiology through education, research and scholarly activities; and contribute to the success of the Medical School and Medical System.

 Founded in 1807, the University of Maryland School of Medicine is America's oldest public medical school.
 The School of Medicine is a top-tier academic medical institution known for its innovative curriculum and its research enterprise.
 In partnership with UMMC, it educates and trains more than half of Maryland's practicing physicians and is a strong economic force in the state.
-The School of Medicine has 2,830 faculty members and 1,420 full-time staff.
-More than 1,700 students are studying to become physicians, biomedical researchers, physical therapists, geneticists and public health specialists.
-Current research awards exceed $350 million, and the School of Medicine is ranked 15th among the 76 public medical schools in the United States in total research funding, including $168 million in grants from the National Institutes of Health.
+The School of Medicine has 2,900 faculty members and 3,190 full-time staff.
+More than 1,900 students are studying to become physicians, biomedical researchers, physical therapists, geneticists and public health specialists.
+The School of Medicine is ranked 8th among public medical schools in the United States with total extramural research funding reaching $542.1 million in FY19.

-Each year, the department administers over 40,000 anesthetics, has approximately 6,500 patient encounters in the Pain Management Center and provides nearly 15,000 patient-days of care in the intensive-care units.
+Each year, the department administers over 35,000 anesthetics, has approximately 10,058 patient encounters in the Pain Management Center and provides 5,163 patient-days of care in the intensive-care units.

-Across all our clinical sites, we have 39 ORs and 54 ICU beds.
-We have 104 faculty, 40 resident positions, 91 CRNAs and nearly 50 staff.
-All anesthesiology subspecialties are represented including: ambulatory, cardiac, critical care, obstetrics, regional anesthesia, acute and chronic pain management, pediatrics, neurosurgery, trauma and transplantation.
+Across all our clinical sites, we have 51 ORs and 67 ICU beds.
+We have 106 faculty, 40 resident positions, 60 CRNAs and nearly 60 staff.
+All anesthesiology subspecialties are represented ambulatory, cardiac, critical care, obstetrics, regional anesthesia, acute and chronic pain management, pediatrics, neurosurgery, trauma and transplantation.
 The department delivers care in sites outside the operating room such as interventional radiology, endoscopy and cardiac catheterization.

 There are four main clinical sites in the department.
 The University ORs care for a variety of patients requiring acute care such as pediatric heart procedures, cardiac bypass and valvular repairs, organ transplantation, neurosurgical procedures, major abdominal surgery and high-risk obstetrical services.
 It has an efficient pre-operative testing and evaluation center.
 The Medical Center is building a state-of-the-art in- and out-patient facility that is home to a comprehensive Cancer Center and a Cardiovascular Center, outpatient ORs and other procedural services.
 The Shock Trauma ORs are renowned for their world-class care of injured patients.
 The VA Hospital is on our campus, connected to the main hospital by a sky bridge.
 University of Maryland Rehabilitation & Orthopaedic Institute, just seven miles northwest of the Medical Center, specializes in orthopedic surgery and is the largest in-patient rehabilitation hospital and provider of rehabilitation services in the state of Maryland.
 Our Pain Management Center is located at University of Maryland Rehabilitation & Orthopaedic Institute.